windycom/windy-plugin-template/examples/06-weather-picker/README.md

 # Weather picker

-Picker emits messages `pickerOpened`, `pickerClosed` and `pickerMoved`.
+Picker emits messages `pickerOpened` and `pickerClosed`.
+Current picker location is stored in `@windy/store` under the `pickerLocation` key.
 Open your console, to see it in action.

 ---